 3. Advance medical directives

-- A living will: The living will allows you to make decisions regarding end-of-life medical treatment.
+The living will allows you to make decisions regarding end-of-life medical treatment.
 Suppose you are facing a terminal illness or injury and cannot express your desires to the medical staff.
-In that case, your living will provide instructions on whether you want life-sustaining medical care.
+In that case, your living will provides instructions on whether you want life-sustaining medical care.